NitzanBarzilay/PickUsLunch/README.md

 This is a first demo version (which we plan to further extend in the future), which currently has the following limitations:
 * The assistant works only on groups of exactly 3 diners
-* The assistant only works on restaurant that were availably via Wolt in Tel Aviv during august 2022
+* The assistant only works on restaurant that were availably via Wolt in Tel Aviv during august 2022 For information regarding the algorithms used and their performance, see [the project's review](https://github.com/NitzanBarzilay/PickUsLunch/blob/main/PickUsLunch%20-%20Project%20review%20(Hebrew).pdf) (only available in Hebrew).

 ## How to use
 To use the assistant, clone the repo and make sure you have the required packages installed on your environment.